Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Moleskin is a tried and true approach to blister treatment because it's easy to apply.

-To step things up a notch in terms of combating blister pain, try this system of GlacierGel dressings.
+To step things up a notch in terms of combating blister pain, try the approach of gel bandages like these.

-And to combine the magic of Glacier Gel with the physical barrier of moleskin, get this Blister Medic kit.
+And to combine the magic of a gel barrier with the additional barrier of moleskin, get this Blister Medic kit.

 There are pros and cons to popping a blister.